Mubashir-Iqbal1221/GraphScribe/README.md

 ## Features

 - **Image Upload**: Upload images through an intuitive Streamlit-based web interface.
-- **OCR & Text Description**: Generates descriptive text from images using state-of-the-art models.
+- **Text Description**: Generates descriptive text from images using quantized multimodal.
 - **FastAPI Backend**: Processes images through a FastAPI-based backend for seamless API integration.
 - **Streamlit GUI**: A simple and easy-to-use GUI to upload and visualize results in real-time.

-## Prerequisites

-Before you begin, make sure you have the following installed:

-- Python 3.12 or later
-- `pip` (Python package manager)
-- Internet connection for downloading model files and API usage

 ## Setup Guide